Online Training Opportunities

 Perinatal Bereavement Skills Training

-The below listed courses can be purchased individually but will NOT include nursing contact hours.
-These courses are designed for individual viewing and will take approximately 1hour to 1.5 hours to complete.
-To register for individual courses, click the REGISTER button at the bottom of the page.
-To obtain contact hours, all seven courses must be completed as described above.
+The below-listed courses are designed for individual viewing and will take approximately 1 hour to 1.5 hours to complete.
+Each course is $25.
+To register, click the REGISTER button at the bottom of the page.

-Parents who experience a perinatal loss are at risk of developing complicated grief and may need professional support in order to cope in healthy ways.
-Justine Froelker will discuss signs which indicate that higher level of care is needed as well as how to help grieving parents heal.
-Stephen Mitchell will examine the couple relationship after a perinatal loss and the ways care professionals can help them foster communication that will strengthen their relationship.
+Parents who experience a perinatal loss are at risk of developing complicated grief and may need professional support to cope in healthy ways.
+Justine Froelker will discuss signs which that indicate a higher level of care is needed, as well as how to help grieving parents heal.
+Stephen Mitchell will examine the couple's relationship after a perinatal loss and the ways care professionals can help them foster communication that will strengthen their relationship.

 To provide optimal care when working with families experiencing perinatal loss, providers must honor their cultural and spiritual values.
 Brassfield and West will explore underlying issues that affect the African American population, as well as how to deliver culturally competent care.
 Bowman will raise awareness about the important values and traditions of the Hispanic population and how they typically cope with loss.

-Those who experience a pregnancy loss under 20 weeks gestation and seek care in the emergency department often receive little or no evidence-based psychological bereavement support.
-This session will present: Factors that can inhibit compassionate care in the ED, results of a comprehensive research study addressing care in the ED, creating policies, staff education and other considerations that impact parent’s experiences of pregnancy loss in the emergency department.
+Those who experience a pregnancy loss under 20 weeks of gestation and seek care in the emergency department often receive little or no evidence-based psychological bereavement support.
+This session will present: Factors that can inhibit compassionate care in the ED, results of a comprehensive research study addressing care in the ED, creating policies, staff education, and other considerations that impact parents’ experiences of pregnancy loss in the emergency department.

-Starting a bereavement program requires strategic planning and intentional steps to assure a successful and sustainable program.
-This workshop provides concrete ideas for establishing and implementing a new bereavement program, examines the importance of a team approach and discusses the elements of a program that is sustainable in the long term.
+Starting a bereavement program requires strategic planning and intentional steps to ensure a successful and sustainable program.
+This workshop provides concrete ideas for establishing and implementing a new bereavement program, examines the importance of a team approach, and discusses the elements of a program that is sustainable in the long term.

 Research validates that surviving siblings are not only affected by the loss of their brother or sister, but also by the potential changes in the relationship with their parents.
 This workshop will present theories relevant to perinatal grief and children, teach skills needed when working with grieving children and ways to assess when additional support is needed